Martchus/tageditor/README.md

 When enabled, the following additional dependencies are required (only at build-time): rapidjson, reflective-rapidjson and llvm/clang

 ### Building this straight
-0. Install (preferably the latest version of) g++ or clang, the required Qt modules and CMake.
+0. Install (preferably the latest version of) the CGG toolchain or Clang, the required Qt modules, [iso-codes](https://salsa.debian.org/iso-codes-team/iso-codes), iconv, zlib, CMake and Ninja.
 1. Get the sources of additional dependencies and the tag editor itself.
    For the latest version from Git clone the following repositories:
    ```
-   cd $SOURCES
+   cd "$SOURCES"
    git clone -c core.symlinks=true https://github.com/Martchus/cpp-utilities.git c++utilities
    git clone -c core.symlinks=true https://github.com/Martchus/tagparser.git
    git clone -c core.symlinks=true https://github.com/Martchus/qtutilities.git                  # only required for Qt GUI